Prerequisites

 To initialize the Temenos Transact Connector, define the required environment variables in yourgc-applications-live repository.

-These variables are stored in values.yaml for configuration common to all connectors, and in the following files for connector-specific configuration:
+Store these variables in values.yaml for configuration that applies to all connectors, and in the following files for connector-specific configuration:

 |---|---|---|